Lex-DRL/Navetsea-S3-AWPI/README.md

 </details>

+## Timestamps script
+Since git doesn't preserve file attributes, I've created a small python script, `timestamps_sync.py`.
+It simply remembers timestamp of each mod into `timestamps.txt`.
+You can run it from command line with `python timestamps_sync.py` (python 3 must be installed).

+The script synchronizes file modification time between the actual mod file and the aforementioned `timestamps.txt` cache.
+When they differ, the earliest date/time is chosen and applied for both.
+I.e., if you launch the script right after cloning the repo, all the mods will get their modification time from the cache.

+This might become handy in future, if someone would need to know when each mod was released.

 ## Contributing
 If you can contribute to the archive, feel free to fork the repo and create a pull request with your additions.